SSWConsulting/SSW.Rules.Content/rules/what-to-do-with-a-work-around/rule.md

 ::: greybox
-"This is a workaround as per the suggestion
+"This is a workaround as per the suggestion [URL]
-"[URL]
 :::
  **Figure: Always add a URL to the suggestion that you are compensating for**
 ### Exercise: Understand commenting